Dairy Herdshare

 The Herd

-As of summer 2023, the herd consists of four dairy cows: Athena, Aurora, Aphrodite, and Artemis.
-They came from Meadow Creek Dairy, a grass-based cheese dairy in Galax, VA.
+Our cows came from Meadow Creek Dairy, a grass-based cheese dairy in Galax, VA.

 They are a mix of New Zealand Jersey and New Zealand Friesian.
-Their four calves are also being raised on the farm: Bluebell, Bud, Basil, and Buttercup.

 The Season